 Now, although my expectations for Under the Silver Lake were certainly quite high, one thing leaving me a little skeptical was the inclusion of [POSSIBLE MILD SPOILERS] powerful, Illuminati-esque secret societies as part of the danger Sam runs into.
 Don’t get me wrong here; the concept of such organizations and/or people pulling all the strings certainly sounds intriguing, but the way I’ve seen it used in most popular media (coughcoughcough theleftbehindseries coughcoughcough), coupled with real-life keyboard warriors aggressively exploiting the population’s fear of them for years now, seemingly left them impossible to tackle without my eyes winning Olympic Medals from rolling so hard.
 Mitchell’s thoughtful, self-aware, and genuinely unnerving way of exploring these groups—and, thus, steering well clear of such hamminess—proved me wrong.
-[END SPOILERS] There may only be a few horror-ish sequences in the entire film, but they’re very hard to shake.
+[END SPOILERS] There may only be a few horror-ish sequences here and there, but they’re very hard to shake.